play icon for videos

 2. What additional support would help you maintain your progress?

-When these questions are collected inside Sopact Sense, every response links automatically to the participant's full profile β€” their intake answers, mid-program notes, and exit data β€” without any manual matching.
+When these questions are collected inside Sopact Sense, every response links automatically to the participant's full profile — intake, mid-program, exit, and follow-up — through a persistent unique ID assigned at first contact.
 The pre/post comparison runs automatically.
 No spreadsheet reconciliation required.
+For deeper coverage of open-ended prompt design specifically, see open-ended survey questions.

-Funders' survey answers do two things simultaneously: they tell you what is most important to them in a funder relationship, and they tell you whether you are delivering it.
-Most organizations survey their funders too rarely and too superficially.
-A generic "how satisfied are you" scale tells you almost nothing actionable.
+Funder surveys do two things simultaneously: they tell you what matters most to the funder in the relationship, and they tell you whether you are delivering it.
+Most organizations survey funders too rarely and too superficially — a generic "how satisfied are you" scale tells you almost nothing actionable.
+Keep funder surveys to 6–10 questions, include at least two open-ended prompts, and run annually at minimum (quarterly for major funders).
+Share aggregate results back to participating funders to demonstrate their input is used.

-Relationship and Communication:
+Relationship and communication (21–24):

 1. How effectively does our team communicate about program progress and setbacks?